-Sofya Aptekar is a Postdoctoral Research Fellow at MMG.
-She is studying superdiversity in public spaces in a neighborhood in Queens, New York.
-She holds a PhD in Sociology from Princeton University, where she studied sociology of culture, immigration, and demography.
+Sofya Aptekar was a Postdoctoral Research Fellow at MMG.
+She is studying super-diversity in public spaces in a neighborhood in Queens, New York.
+She holds a PhD in sociology from Princeton University, where she studied sociology of culture, immigration, and demography.
 Sofya is finishing her first book, The Road to Citizenship: What Naturalization Means for Immigrants and the United States.
-She has taught at Rutgers University, Queens College, and Brooklyn College.
+She has also taught at Rutgers University, Queens College, and Brooklyn College.

 Beiträge in Sammelbänden

 [Forthcoming] Immigration, Gentrification, and Neighborhood Change in Astoria.
 In T. Hum & R. Hayduk (Eds.), Immigrant Crossroads: Globalization, Incorporation, and Place-Making in Queens, NY

 Highly-Skilled but Unwelcome in Politics: Asian Indians and Chinese in a New Jersey Suburb.
 In S. Ramakrishnan & Irene Bloemraad (Eds.), Civic Hopes and Political Realities: Immigrants, Community Organizations, and Political Engagement.
 New York: Russell Sage Foundation Press.